 To Work On Yourself

-By focusing on self-improvement, you are not only being the best version of yourself, but you are also opening the doors to a better romantic relationship in the future.
-Or who knows, you may even meet someone during your journey!
+By focusing on self-improvement, you are not only being the best version of yourself but also opening the doors to a better romantic relationship in the future.
+Or, who knows, you may even meet someone during your journey!